Councillors declaration of interest

-When someone gets elected as a councillor, they have to sign a declaration to abide by and uphold the Code of Conduct.
-The Code also requires each member to declare certain interests – these are entered into a register that we must keep by law.
+When someone gets elected as a councillor, they have to sign a declaration to abide by and uphold the Councillors' Code of Conduct.
+The Code also requires each councillor to declare certain interests – these are entered into a register that we must keep by law.
 Interests can include:

 Councillors have to keep their declaration up to date by informing the Council’s chief legal officer of any changes within 28 days.